 Three of the five fastest-growing segments of the Kansas City economy are science, technology, engineering and mathematics (STEM) related--the architecture and engineering industry, the computer industry and the life sciences industry (Mid-America Regional Council, 2014).
 While the demand for STEM career fields is high, so is the pay.
 Some STEM tracks can earn up to $3.4 million more than other college majors (Georgetown University Center on Education and the Workforce, McCourt School of Public Policy: The Economic Value of College Majors, 2015).

 Despite the growing need for STEM professionals, just 14 percent of graduates from associate and bachelor’s degree programs in our region are earning STEM degrees.
 Donnelly wants to change that.
-We offer academic programs, summer academy, camps, and clubs/organizations with a STEM focus.
+We offer academic programs and clubs/organizations with a STEM focus.
 These opportunities prepare our students to become the next generation of innovators, problem solvers and leaders in STEM fields.